University of California: PIQ Writing Tips

-Don't write poems, or other forms of creative writing.
+A favorite person, animal or character may have had a profound impact on your life, but you should not write a PIQ about them.
+Keep the focus on you.
+Don't write poems or other forms of creative writing.
 Don't ask philosophical questions or use quotes.
 Acronyms need descriptions.
 Same goes for names of organizations.
-If you're a member of a club, be sure to provide a description of what the club is about, and your role in it.
+If you write about your participation in a club, for example, include a description of what the club is about, and your role in it.
+Provide context.
+You can refer to the UCs in general, but don't name a specific UC campus that you would like to attend.

-With so many Don'ts to keep in mind, the PIQs can feel overwhelming.
-A game plan will help you write with clarity and purpose, while avoiding common mistakes.
-Read Things To Consider from the University of California, and create an outline for each of your four responses.
+A game plan will help you write with clarity and purpose, while avoiding common pitfalls.
+Read Things To Consider from the University of California and create an outline for each of your four responses.

 1. Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.